dremin/message-bridge/README.md

 Message Bridge runs on a modern Mac signed into iMessage.
 Once running, you can access it via a web browser on older computers.

 1. Modern Mac to run Message Bridge:
-   - macOS 10.15 or later (tested on macOS 13)
+   - macOS 10.15 or later (tested on macOS 10.15.7 and macOS 13.1)
-   - Messages signed into iMessage
+   - Messages signed into iMessage with at least one existing chat
 2. Accessing Message Bridge on an old machine:
    - Connected to the same network as the modern Mac running Message Bridge
    - Running a web browser that supports `XMLHTTPRequest`: